noahzperez29/Noah_RISC_Processor/docs/info.md

 ## External hardware

 No external hardware is required.
-All inputs and outputs can be driven and observed directly through the Tiny Tapeout demo board's onboard RP2040 microcontroller.